ASFHyP3/OPERA-DISP-TMS/README.md

 create_tile_map tiles displacement --bucket myBucket --bucket-prefix myPrefix
 ```

-This will look for all .tif file in `myBucket/myPrefix`
+This will look for all `.tif` files in `myBucket/myPrefix/` and use them to make the tile map.

 A simple web page with a viewer based on OpenLayers is included to visualize the map in a browser, e.g. `tiles/openlayers.html`.